Nimbleguy/Holy-Palist-Church/Statutes/1-Heirarchy.md

 **Subsection D:** Any member of the Holy See may propose a statute.
 **Subsection E:** Supermajority in the Holy See is 5 votes.
 ### Section 4: Election of the Cardinals
-**Subsection A:** All non-excommunicated members of the Holy Palist Church before the voting is announced may vote.
+**Subsection A:** All non-excommunicated Holy Palists that were members of the Holy Palist Church before the voting is announced may vote.
 **Subsection B:** Everybody gets three votes.
 **Subsection C:** Influencing vote results outside of designated places is very illegal.
 **Subsection D:** The people with the top three amounts of votes become Cardinals.